meltingrock/dsRAG/README.md

 # Install all optional dependencies
 pip install dsrag[all]
 ```
+For example, suppose you have a bunch of SEC filings in a knowledge base and you ask “What were Apple’s key financial results in the most recent fiscal year?”
+RSE will identify the most relevant segment as the entire “Consolidated Statement of Operations” section, which will be 5-10 chunks long.
+Whereas if you ask “Who is Apple’s CEO?” the most relevant segment will be identified as a single chunk that mentions “Tim Cook, CEO.”

 # Eval results
 We've evaluated dsRAG on a couple of end-to-end RAG benchmarks.